What experiences were really worth the price tag in 2014?

 Even a single journey metro ticket costs almost $4… double the price of the same ticket in Paris and most other major European cities.
 If we hadn’t been house sitting we wouldn’t have been able to afford to go at all.

 There is some amazing history in London.
-Also, there are lots of free attractions, like the British Museum and tate modern.
+Also, there are lots of free attractions, like the British Museum and Tate modern as well as some great cheap entertainment venues like stand up comedy at Comedy Carnival.
 But, once you factor in accommodation, transport and food and drink, it’s so overpriced that long term travellers will find the expenditure hard to justify.

 It’s no secret.
 We like to eat.
 2014 has been a festival of food for sure.
 Asia + Europe, that’s some serious cuisine variety.

 We can never pick just one when it comes to food – here are the top 3.

 OMG!
 We have eaten some good stuff this year!

 Fresh pizza with raw toppings – Florence ($10 – feeds two, or one hungry person) (Italy)